The Quran-burning protester in Sweden and his colorful past – DW – 07/21/2023

 A France24 investigation looked more closely into social media posts proffered by Iraqis that claimed to identify Momika, who is originally from the northern Iraqi state of Ninawa and of Christian denomination.

-Momaki is also thought to have supported the cleric al-Sadar at one stage, and then to have also agreed with anti-government protests in Iraq.
-A town council member told the publication The New Arab that Momaki had committed fraud in his hometown.
+Momika is also thought to have supported the cleric al-Sadar at one stage, and then to have also agreed with anti-government protests in Iraq.
+A town council member told the publication The New Arab that Momika had committed fraud in his hometown.

-The Iraqi protester has apparently also been in trouble with Swedish authorities after threatening his flatmate with a knife, the Swedish newspaper Expressen reported in an interview with Momaki in June.
+The Iraqi protester has apparently also been in trouble with Swedish authorities after threatening his flatmate with a knife, the Swedish newspaper Expressen reported in an interview with Momika in June.

-All this led France24 investigators to imply that Momaki's motivations for his recent protests might be questionable.
+All this led France24 investigators to imply that Momika's motivations for his recent protests might be questionable.
 Other earlier reports in Arabic have voiced similar suspicions.

 Dubious motivations?

-The political party's public relations department told DW that it could not confirm or deny Momaki's membership "for privacy and confidentiality reasons."
+The political party's public relations department told DW that it could not confirm or deny Momika's membership "for privacy and confidentiality reasons."

 "Regarding this person's alleged wishes to run for office for our party, we are not aware of any such application so far and do not intend to speculate on what such a scenario would entail," the Sweden Democrats' press office wrote in an emailed statement.

-Iraq itself wants Momaki extradited from Sweden so he can face trial under Iraqi law.
+Iraq itself wants Momika extradited from Sweden so he can face trial under Iraqi law.
 Unlike Sweden, Iraq has a blasphemy law, where punishment can be up to three years in prison.

-The fact that Momaki burned the Quran outside a mosque can be understood as incitement against a group, Swedish police said.
+The fact that Momika burned the Quran outside a mosque can be understood as incitement against a group, Swedish police said.
 Whether the case goes further will depend on whether local prosecutors agree.

 In a video posted yesterday by an Iraqi politician, a shopkeeper in Sweden refused to serve the Quran-burning protester.

-"I am a Christian from Iraq and I do not accept your immoral behavior," the shopkeeper yelled at Momaki.
+"I am a Christian from Iraq and I do not accept your immoral behavior," the shopkeeper yelled at Momika.
 "You have transgressed against Islam and harmed everyone, including us Christians."

 Edited by: Timothy Jones